lionelclement/Elvex/README.md

 Elvex is an Natural Text Generator.
 It takes as an input a concept, a local lexicon, a compacted lexicon, and a grammar, and then outputs a text corresponding to the concept writing in Natural Language.

-A little exemple in French grammar: causal clause with tense aggrement.
+A little exemple of outputs in French : causal clauses with tense aggrement.

 // present
 text [PRED:cause, i:[PRED:to_rain], ii:[PRED:to_take, i:[PRED:_you], ii:[PRED:umbrella, def:no, number:sg]]]